rust-lang/rfcs/text/2521-c_void-reunification.md

 We could deprecated `c_void` and replace it with a new differently-named extern type, but forcing the ecosystem through that transition seems too costly for this theoretical nicety.
-Plus, this woud still be a nominal type.
+Plus, this would still be a nominal type.
 If this new type is to be present if both `libc` and `std`, it would still have to be in `core` as well.